nus-cs2113-AY2122S1/ip/text-ui-test/ReadMe.txt

 Warning!
 The text-art folder is not found in this current directory which can lead to IOExcetion being triggered.
 So you should include the copy of that folder in this current directory too!
+You could add path to it too...